 AN ACT RELATIVE TO BACKGROUND CHECKS

-The Board of Elementary and Secondary Education voted on Sept.
-24, 2013, to adopt emergency regulations regarding “An Act Relative to Background Checks.”
-The questions and answers below will answer some—but not all—of members’ questions about this change in the law.
-Since regulations and the processes for implementation are still being put into effect, members are invited to check this FAQ for updates over the next several months.
+The Board of Elementary and Secondary Education voted on December 17, 2013, to adopt final regulations regarding "An Act Relative to Background Checks."
+The questions and answers below will answer many of members’ questions about this change in the law.
+Members are invited to check this Q&A for updates.
 Links to additional information are included at the end of this document.

 1. What does “An Act Relative to Background Checks” require?